selendra/selendra-wiki/docs/general/faq.md

 library also exists.
 Libp2p as a whole is an open source project that is actively developed and expanded on various code repositories hosted on [their GitHub](https://github.com/libp2p).

-### Does Polkadot use libp2p?
+### Does Selendra use libp2p?

-Yes, since Polkadot is built with Substrate.
+Yes, since Selendra is built with Substrate.
 Substrate uses a networking protocol that is based on libp2p (specifically the Rust libp2p library).
 However, Substrate uses a mix of standard libp2p protocols and protocols that are homegrown and not official libp2p standards.
 Of the standards protocols, those which are shared with other implementations of libp2p such as IPFS, are